nicktaras/Session-Initiation-Protocol/README.md

 - Agents, something that it talks to e.g. cisco box, phone, speaker.

-PBX, SBC (session border controller), Provider Equipement.
+PBX (A private branch exchange), SBC (session border controller), Provider Equipement.

 A private branch exchange (PBX) is a telephone system within an enterprise that switches calls between users on local lines, while enabling all users to share a certain number of external phone lines.

+Ladder Diagram (attach).

+# Practical

-LADDER Diagram -
+- Install Wireshark
+- Review all the network ongoings
+- You can filter by SIP using the Telephony and review all the SIP packets